 The demand for telehealth continues to grow, and if you’re an organization utilizing a virtual behavioral health solution like telepsychiatry, you understand the value of this platform first-hand.
 By the numbers, 96% of behavioral health providers think telehealth has proven its worth as a therapeutic tool during the pandemic, and 59% of patients say they would use telehealth for mental healthcare.

-It’s clear patients and providers alike are reaping the benefits of telehealth.
+It’s clear patients and providers alike are reaping the benefits of telehealth for mental health.
 However, it can be difficult to determine when you should expand your telepsychiatry program.

 In our experience at Iris Telehealth, we’ve seen more than 90% of our partnerships grow within the first year.
 But, how do you know if expansion is the right choice for your organization?
 Keep reading to learn the 10 signs it’s time to expand your telepsychiatry program.

 1. You have an extensive waiting list for behavioral health patients